Flynn-ML2019/Adversarial_Examples_Generate/README.md

 《TEXTBUGGER: Generating Adversarial Text AgainstReal-world Applications》

 ## Pre knowledge
-1.this model is about Sentiment analysis which data set is IMDB
+> * this model is about Sentiment analysis which data set is IMDB
-2.i provided a pre training model in folder named model_pytorch_gru
+> * i provided a pre training model in folder named model_pytorch_gru
 ## Requirement
 > * python3
 > * pytorch